Orange County Oil Spill Disaster

-Up to 131,000 gallons of oil spewed from a pipeline approximately 4 miles off the treasured coast of Southern California near an offshore drilling platform on Saturday, October 2nd.
+At least 24,696 gallons of oil spewed from a pipeline approximately 4 miles off the treasured coast of Southern California near an offshore drilling platform on Saturday, October 2nd.
 This oil spill is devastating birds, fish, wildlife and people, like you and me, who care deeply about our coasts.

 The precious Talbert Marsh, a wetlands habitat for at least 90 bird species, is one of the affected areas.
 It will take weeks before we know the full extent of the ecological and recreational damage but perished fish and birds have already been found.

 What we know so far:

 Governor Gavin Newsom immediately declared a state of emergency due to the spill.
 Visit the Southern California Spill Response website for the latest updates from Unified Command on the cleanup, fisheries closures and beach advisories.

 According to CNN, authorities were notified of the oil sheen 12 hours before the operator of the line, Amplify Energy Corp., reported it to state and federal officials.
 The cause of the breach is still unknown, but divers are working to locate the exact source of the spill.

 Approximately one month post spill, 539,077 lbs of tar have been removed from Southern California beaches, with crews still finding about 3,000 lbs a day on San Diego beaches.

 Report Tar Balls, Do Not Pick Them Up